wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 Security Product Lifecycle 101</a> (SPLC) by Implementing Security.
 Voiced by an enthusiastic voice pro.
 References SAMM 2.0, OWASP Top 10.

-Data-Driven Security (Pearson) by Jacobs and Rudis
+* Data-Driven Security (Pearson) by Jacobs and Rudis

+* <a target="_blank" href="https://www.beyond20.com/blog/best-cyber-security-certification-path-for-a-great-career/">

 ## More on Security #